 The other day I walked into one of the local spas by my place…

-…and I realized how clueless people are when it comes to using the web to market their businesses.
+…and I realized how clueless small business owners are when it comes to using the web to market their businesses.

 They thanked me, and they also said they hoped I came back again soon.